sorbaathens/academic-website/content/home/people.md

 +++
-# A "Meet the Team" section created with the People widget.
+# A "Meet the Board" section created with the People widget.
 # This section displays people from `content/authors/` which belong to the `user_groups` below.

 widget = "people"  # See https://sourcethemes.com/academic/docs/page-builder/